bartlomein/pokedex/README.md

 The search history component shows on each pokemon's page.
 It will store each click on a selection inside the search component inside of a Redux store and display it to the user.
 Each item in the history can be clicked to go back to that page but it will not affect the history.
 Only searching and clicking on an item in the search will affect it.

+Improvents

-Improvents would be to store the history and restore it so it does not get deleted with a restart of the application.
+- Store the history and restore it so it does not get deleted with a restart of the application.

+- Keyboard control with up and down arrows to allow for screen readers and ease of control

 ### Display components